redhat-adsa/HowWeEnable/README.md

 ## Objective

-Create a framework to enable people on this journey using discovery sessions that we will outline in this repository as well as provide enablement workshops to help move them forward.
+Create a framework to enable people on this journey using discovery sessions that we will outline in this repository as well as provide enablement workshops to help move them forward and create communities of practice within their organizations.
 In addition to this we hope to enable other repositories start including a workshop folder that walks people through how to run workshops so that others can use them as part of their enablement going forward.

 ## Enablement Workshops

-These workshops will consist of 2 days of intensive training on a technology followed by 3 days of applying what was learned to a real business problem.
+These workshops (preferably) consist of 2 days of intensive training on a technology followed by 3 days of applying what was learned to a real business problem.

 `Note:` This can be broken down into smaller sessions as it is sometimes difficult to get an entire week.
 The main goal is to have people apply the new skills they learned as soon as possible to something they are currently working on.